AInitikesh/Denoising-image/README.md

-# Auto-Encoder using simple neural network
+# Denoising image using convolutional neural network
-Auto-Encoder for encoding an image to reduce dimensionality and the decoding to reconstruct the image.
+Denoising mnist images using convolutional neural network.
+This project uses encoder-decoder technique to remove noise from image.

 This program in wrriten in jupyter notebook and requires anaconda.